Wordwise - Behind the blackboard

 At this site I am putting together articles and resources on the English language, (spoken and written), and the effects that learning to read and write has on our perceptions, especially of language.

-This perception is unconscious in most adults, but children and some dyslexic adults respond immediately to the way the drawings correspond to their personal experience of speech sound.
+Part 1 of this book consists of a series of drawings of shapes, in sound and resonance, created in the body as we pronounce some common English words.
+Whilst this perception, (of the bodily component in speech), is unconscious in most adults, children and some dyslexic adults respond immediately to the way the drawings correspond to their personal experience of speech sound.

 Human spoken language is a great wonder of evolution, but our understanding of it is limited.
 'Words' (and the structures of grammar), are themselves metaphors*1*, images constructed over evolutionary time to improve our chances of survival.
 Language is in effect, a lens through which we view, interpret and describe reality.